 The fix: Proctoring and anti-cheating mechanisms

-HackerEarth’s developer assessment platform is backed by powerful proctoring settings that make your tests completely cheat-proof.
+HackerEarth’s coding assessment platform is backed by powerful proctoring settings that make your tests completely cheat-proof.
 Here’s how you can increase the quality of your screening process using these tips:

 Stop plagiarism– No more ‘copy and paste’

 Encourage candidates to come up with answers based on their own logical and programming skills.
 Leave no room for them to rely on unethical shortcuts to find a solution to their problem.

 HackerEarth assessments have a feature to disable candidates from copying code from the Web or another local computer and pasting it on the code editor.
 In addition, the platform also disallows candidates from copying problem statements from the question library and sharing it on the web.